A general approximator for strong-field ionization rates: Theoretical background

 where $I_\mathrm{p}$ is the ionization potential and $E_\pm = E(t \pm T)$.
 We define the vector potential $A(t)$ by $E(t)=-A'(t)$, and Eq.~\eqref{eq:main_prop} uses the following notation:

+which can be interpreted as the variance of the vector potential over the interval $2T$.
 Note that adding a constant to $A(t)$ does not change $\sigma_A^2(t,T)$.
 The function $f(t,T)$ on the right-hand side of Eq.~\eqref{eq:main_prop} depends on the laser field and will be defined below.

-Note that, according to the above equations, $\Gamma(t)$ depends on the values of the laser field before and after $t$---it is nonlocal in time and, in general, noncausal.
+According to the above equations, $\Gamma(t)$ depends on the values of the laser field before and after $t$.
+This noncausality emerges from the ambiguity in partitioning a wave function into bound and free components in the presence of a strong, time-dependent electric field.

 Below, we outline the derivation of Eq.~\eqref{eq:main_prop} and propose a model for $f(t,T)$ that extends the applicability of Eq.~\eqref{eq:main_prop} beyond the SFA.